-67. "Truly qualitative characteristics" are those that show discrete discontinuous states with no arbitrary limit on their number (for instance, number of whorls: one (1), two (2), three (3)).
+67. "Truly qualitative characteristics" are those that show discrete discontinuous states with no arbitrary limit on their number (for instance, sex of plant: dioecious female (1), dioecious male (2), monoecious unisexual (3), monoecious hermaphrodite (4)).
 These are qualitative characteristics with clear-cut (discrete) discontinuous states of expression, each state being self-explanatory and independently meaningful.
 Each state is clearly different from the others and as a rule the characteristics are not influenced by environment.